Black Rock (Onyx album): Videos

 Onyx released three videos from the first version of "Black Rock" album: "Neva Goin' Bac" (2008), "Black Rock (U Know Wht It Iz)" (2009), "The Real Black Rock" (2009).
 Another video for the song "Blinded By The Light" is still unreleased.
 The video was shot by Preston Whitmore in the Mojave Desert, California on April 26, 2009.
 At that time, the song had another producer, Desmond "DSP" Powell, which is credited as co-producer on this album.

 Onyx released visuals for the title track "Black Rock" in March 2018.
 Video was premiered on XXL (magazine).
-A new video from Onyx for the song "Black Rock" remind you the movie "Kazaam" (1996), where a young boy with the help of boombox woke up a black genie, played by the legendary basketball player and rapper Shaquille O'Neal.
-In our case, the role of the genies was played by no less legendary Fredro Starr and Sticky Fingaz, but instead of a boombox they were been held captive for many years by the Marshall's guitar amplifier, which the young girl connected to the guitar, and made a real hip-hop party with Onyx.
+A new video from Onyx for the song "Black Rock" reminds the movie "Kazaam" (1996), where a young boy with the help of boombox woke up a black genie, played by the basketball player and rapper Shaquille O'Neal.
+The role of the genies was played by Fredro Starr and Sticky Fingaz, but instead of a boombox they have been held captive for many years by the Marshall's guitar amplifier, which the young girl connected to the guitar, and made a real hip-hop party with Onyx.